 Obtain the sink's writer identity—an email address—from the new sink:

-- If you are using the GCP Console, you can see the writer identity in the sink listing on the Exports page.
+- If you are using the Cloud Console, the writer identity appears in the sink listing on the Exports page.

 - If you are using the Logging API, you can get the writer identity from the LogSink object.